 1. Continue With Your Regular Support

-A lot goes on after the death of a loved one, and friends and family find themselves with a number of commitments, such as funeral planning, the service, and memorials.
-These obligations are both difficult and time-consuming, and that creates a temptation to use and to skip meetings, which is doubly detrimental to your recovery.
+A lot goes on after the death of a loved one, and friends and family find themselves with several commitments, such as funeral planning, the service, and memorials.
+These obligations are both difficult and time-consuming, and that creates a temptation to use and skip meetings, which is doubly detrimental to your recovery.

 2. Recognize and Confront Your Feelings

-Don’t think that because nobody died you shouldn’t feel the way you do—you’re entitled to grieve over any loss, and you must permit yourself to go through this experience during drug or alcohol treatment, rather than trying to ignore the emotions.
+Don’t think that because nobody died, you shouldn’t feel the way you do—you’re entitled to grieve over any loss.
+You must permit yourself to go through this experience during drug or alcohol treatment, rather than trying to ignore the emotions.